propellerhat/bs101/README.md

 ### The C Runtime
 "The greatest trick that C ever pulled was convincing the world it doesn't have a runtime." -- Dan Guido, probably (One of his hn comments is where I saw it first so he gets the credit)

 You'd be forgiven for having the mindset that C doesn't have a runtime.
 When you really think about it, a typical compiled binary written in C is not fully self-contained.
 Run `ldd array`.
 The output of the `ldd` command will be a list of the shared libraries the specific binary is linked against.
 You should notice an entry that contains `ld-linux.so.2` or similarly named shared object file.
 This is the dynamic loader.
-It's responsible for resolving all other runtime dependancies, loading the appropriate libraries into the process memory space, and fixing up all references to said dependancies.
+It's responsible for resolving all other runtime dependencies, loading the appropriate libraries into the process memory space, and fixing up all references to said dependencies.
 You can further see this if you run `readelf -a array` and look for entries with `INTERP`.
-You may see some text like "[Requesting program intrepreter: /lib/ld-linux.so.2]."
+You may see some text like "[Requesting program interpreter: /lib/ld-linux.so.2]."
 As the text in the `readelf` output implies, control isn't directly passed to the binary.
-Instead, the "interpreter" is invoked and it is responsible for setting up the runtime enivironment for the binary and then passing execution control off to it.
+Instead, the "interpreter" is invoked and it is responsible for setting up the runtime environment for the binary and then passing execution control off to it.

 In addition to setting up the initial environment for the binary, the loader can also provide lazy library function resolution at the time of the function call.
 This can be seen in a debugger in some cases.
 Look for functions named `_dl_runtime_resolve` or similar.